30 Rock: Similarities to other media30 Rock was one of two shows that debuted on the 2006–07 NBC lineup that revolved around the off-camera happenings of a Saturday Night Live-analogue sketch comedy series. Studio 60 on the Sunset Strip, a comedy-drama created by Aaron Sorkin, was the other. Similarities between the two led to speculation that only one of them would be picked up. Kevin Reilly, then president of NBC Entertainment, was supportive of Fey, describing the situation as a "high-class problem":

-Evidence of the overlapping subject matter between the shows, as well as the conflict between them, arose when Aaron Sorkin, the creator of Studio 60 on the Sunset Strip, asked Lorne Michaels to allow him to observe Saturday Night Live for a week, a request Michaels denied.
-Despite this, Sorkin sent Fey flowers after NBC announced it would pick up both series, and wished her luck with 30 Rock.
-Fey said, "it's just bad luck for me that in my first attempt at prime time I'm going up against the most powerful writer on television.
-I was joking that this would be the best pilot ever aired on Trio.
-And then Trio got canceled."
-Fey wound up "beating" Sorkin when Studio 60 was canceled after one season and 30 Rock was renewed for a second.
+Sorkin sent Fey flowers after NBC announced it would pick up both series, and wished her luck with 30 Rock.
+Studio 60 was ultimately canceled after one season and 30 Rock was renewed for a second.
 Though 30 Rock's first-season ratings proved lackluster and were lower than those of Studio 60, Studio 60 was more expensive to produce.